 What are my options for alcohol rehab?

-It is never too late to seek treatment for alcohol addiction, and help is available should you decide it’s time to face your alcoholism head-on.
+It is never too late to seek treatment for alcoholism and help is available should you decide it’s time to face your alcoholism head-on.
 There are several options available when it comes to alcohol rehab.
 You could attend a private alcohol rehab or spend time in a centre funded by the NHS.
-There are also support groups like Alcoholics Anonymous, which can help you stay sober even after alcohol rehab.
+There are also support groups like Alcoholics Anonymous, which can help you stay sober even after alcoholism treatment.

 The goal of alcohol rehabilitation is to teach you how to avoid triggers, providing you with all the tools you need to achieve long-lasting sobriety.
 Working with an experienced, qualified counsellor or therapist, either one-on-one or in a group (or a combination of both), helps in overcoming your alcoholism and maintaining sobriety in the long term, which is often trickier than it sounds.